 In this section, we consider a binary choice problem under binary states.
-The states are unknown to the agent at the time of the decision and the agent relies on her subjective belief about them to make a decision.
+The states are unknown to the agents at the time of the decision and they rely on their subjective belief about the states to make a decision.
 Suppose that two possible states are denoted by $S \in \mathscr{S} = \{\text{High}, \text{Low}\}$.
 Let $T_i \in \{0,1\}$ indicate individual $i$'s status of the informational treatment.
-Further, let $q_i(t)$ describe individual $i$'s subjective belief about the state when $T_i$ is set to $t \in \{0,1\}$: i.e.\ $q_i(t) = \Pr( S = \text{High} | T_i = t, I_i)$, where $I_i$ denotes all other information available to individual $i$. \Cref{tb:util} describes the utility individual $i$ receives from each choice conditional on the state.
-The payoffs matrix in \cref{tb:util} is from \citet[][see matrix (5)]{bergemann2017information}.
+Further, let $q_i(t)$ describe individual $i$'s subjective belief about the state when $T_i$ is set to $t \in \{0,1\}$: i.e., $q_i(t) = \Pr( S = \text{High} \mid T_i = t, I_i)$, where $I_i$ denotes all other information available to individual $i$. \Cref{tb:util} describes the utility individual $i$ receives from each choice conditional on the state.
+The payoffs matrix in \Cref{tb:util} is from \citet[][see matrix (5)]{bergemann2017information}.

 The utility from option $0$ is normalized to be $0$ for each state.
 Since the expected utility is all that matters for the decision, the utility from option $1$ when the state is ``low'' is normalized to be $-1$: the sign restrictions are to make the choice nontrivial.
 The utility term $U_i$ is not observed by the econometrician.